 The two Master's programmes Civil and Environment Engineering (Infrastructure) M.Sc. and Sustainable Energy and Environment Systems M. Eng.
 (ZEUS) offer all students the opportunity to further deepen their knowledge from the Bachelor's programme and develop career-relevant skills.

 Laboratory for Geotechnics

 The Department of Civil and Environmental Engineering maintains regular exchange with professional associations and professional organisations such as the chambers of engineers.
 The transformation of the professions, e.g. through digitalisation, is discussed in mutual dialogue.
 Joint events, scholarships and projects form the foundation for an exchange through which students are introduced step by step to the professional organisations in civil and environmental engineering already during their studies.

 The advisory board serves to exchange ideas on teaching and academic and practical developments.
 If necessary, it formulates expectations of the university in this regard.
 The advisory boards of the Department of Construction and Environment anchor the degree programmes in the region and in current professional practice.
 The continuous discourse in the meetings of the advisory boards on current developments in the construction industry and the latest state of the art enriches the curriculum of the practice-oriented degree programmes.

-Stay in touch with the Faculty of Architecture, Building and Environment and with your degree programme.
+Stay in touch with the Faculty of Architecture, Civil and Environmental Engineering and with your degree programme.
 Look forward to a reunion with your fellow students and the university.
 The alumni networks offer you regular information about the latest developments at the faculty.
 Sign up!
 Take part in a colourful spectrum of activities, which can also include excursions, New Year's meetings and regulars' tables.